-To run longer trains out of its West Springfield rail yard CSX needs to use the mainline tracks to the west of its yard to build and breakdown its trains — in particular the trains that operate between CSX’s rail yards in West Springfield and Selkirk NY.
+To run longer trains out of its West Springfield rail yard CSX needs to use the mainline tracks to the west and east of its yard to build and breakdown its trains.
+This is particular true for the trains that operate between CSX’s rail yards in West Springfield and Selkirk NY.

 How long are the trains that are blocking the crossing?